This page was last updated on 21 July, 2021.

 Detailed Tourist Information

-Catering businesses (i.e., bars, cafes, and restaurants) can only serve customers on-site with outdoor seating until 8:30 p.m.
+Catering businesses (i.e., bars, cafes, and restaurants) may serve up to six customers per table with outdoor seating.
 On-site dining with indoor seating remains prohibited under the current restrictive measures.
 Exceptions include:

 Delivery and take-out services; and